BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 use the tflite conversion API or command-line tool.

 Once I managed to overcome the model conversion hurdle and had a nice compressed tflite file, we embedded the model into the app and started UAT testing.
-During this phase, we discovered that the model was performing poorly compared to the benchmarks we had established from a dataset of several thousand test images.
+We quickly discovered that the model was performing poorly compared to the benchmarks we had established.

 My first lesson learned: In any ML project, it's best to source training data that matches the data the model will see when deployed to production.
 This sounds obvious in hindsight, but at the time I didn't realise it was necessary to use mobile phone screenshots as part of the training data to achieve reasonable results.
-This turned out to be a naive assumption.
-The concept of a mismatch between your training data and the data that the model is exposed to in production is known in the MLOps world as data drift.
+This turned out to be a very naive assumption.
+The concept of a mismatch between your training data and the data that the model is exposed to in production is known in the MLOps world as __data drift__.

 ### Phase 2: Transfer Learning